hildigerr/xdg-launcher/README.md

 # xdg-launcher
-Launcher to enfoce XDG Base Directory compliance for any application.
+Launcher to enfoce XDG Base Directory compliance for any application

 ## Overview